Rotation numbers of perturbations of smooth dynamics: Definitions and statement of results

 Then in any $C^r$-neighborhood of $\cA$ there is a cocycle that has an elliptic point by restriction to the continuation of each of these bundles. \end{theorem}

 This straightforwardly implies the following:

 \begin{corollary} Let $r\geq 0$.
-Let $T\colon X\to X$ be a homeomorphism such that periodic points are dense in $X$ (e.g a basic hyperbolic homeomorphism) and let $V$ be a smooth vector bundle on $X$.
-There is a $C^r$-open and dense subset $\cO\subset LC_{V,T}$ of linear cocycles $\cA$ such that each bundle of its finest dominated splitting \begin{itemize} \item either has dimension $1$, \item or has dimension $2$, is orientable, and $\cA$ preserves orientation on it, \end{itemize} then $\cA$ satisfies the ellipticity/domination dichotomy. \end{corollary}
+Let $T\colon X\to X$ be a homeomorphism admitting a dense set of periodic points and let $V$ be a smooth vector bundle on $X$.
+There is a $C^r$-open and dense subset $\cO\subset LC_{V,T}$ of linear cocycles $\cA$ such that if each bundle of its finest dominated splitting \begin{itemize} \item either has dimension $1$, \item or has dimension $2$ and $\cA$ preserves some orientation on it, \end{itemize} then $\cA$ satisfies the ellipticity/domination dichotomy. \end{corollary}

-In a work in progress~\cite{BBG}, we prove similar results for some basic hyperbolic sets of diffeomorphisms, making some steps towards \cref{c.complexdominationdichotconjediffeo}.
+In a work in progress~\cite{BBG}, we prove the same results for totally disconnected basic hyperbolic sets of diffeomorphisms, making some steps towards \cref{c.complexdominationdichotconjediffeo}.